Comparing the input with the output and measuring efficiency is usually what we refer to when we talk about productivity.

 Tackle your most important task at your peak times of alertness.

-They also mention that the very early morning hours, 3 pm and the evening are as our dips where we should ideally rest or take on the less important tasks
+They also mention that the very early morning hours, 3 pm and the evening are our dips where we should ideally rest or take on the less important tasks

 3. WORK IN 90 MIN BATCHES